JohnB/spring83/README.md

 Now at [/kenken](https://spring-83.fly.dev/kenken).

 ### Roadmap
+- [ ] Fix refresh bug in the middle of trying to solve the puzzle.
 - [ ] Verify at setup that all answers are filled and don't conflict.
 - [ ] Track groupings within the puzzle.
 - [ ] Make sure each grouping's result is valid (how?)